Pencoed – castle

 Architecture

-A simple medieval castle probably consisted of a four-sided perimeter of defensive walls, reinforced with at least one corner tower, and preceded by a ditch.
-The main residential building of the late-medieval residence was a tower-like house, built of red sandstone in the south-eastern part of the roughly square courtyard, with sides length of about 35 meters.
+A simple late medieval castle probably consisted of a quadrangular defensive wall, reinforced by at least one corner tower and preceded by a ditch.
+The main residential structure of the late medieval residence could have been a tower house, built of red sandstone in the south-eastern part of the roughly square courtyard, with sides about 35 meters long.

-The entrance to the courtyard was on the west side, since the mid-16th century in a three-story gatehouse with two turrets at the facade.
-Although the gatehouse was crowned with a parapet set on corbels and a battlement, its defensive function was limited due to the large number of windows.
-In the ground floor there was a vaulted gate passage, and above it two floors with living rooms.
-There was a staircase in one of the side turrets, the other was equipped with latrines.
+The entrance to the courtyard was on the western side, where it was flanked by a cylindrical south-western tower.
+Since the mid-16th century gate was located in a three-storey gatehouse with two projecting turrets at the façade, both with chamfered outer corners.
+Although the gatehouse was topped with a parapet mounted on corbels and a battlement, its defensive function was limited due to the large number of windows.
+A vaulted gateway with rounded portal was placed on the ground floor, and above it two floors with residential chambers.
+One of the side turrets housed a staircase, the other was equipped with latrines.

 Current state